 Modern Method To Process Rattan Material Explained

-Although it is more expensive than the traditional method, the modern method of processing rattan is considered the better method as it produces higher quality rattan.
+Although it is more expensive than the traditional method, the modern method of processing rattan is considered better as it produces higher-quality rattan.

 Here are the steps to process rattan with the modern method: